-- 2.45 The rise in popularity of e-bikes has led to a broader range of people cycling either using an e-bike or conventional cycle.
+- 2.52 The rise in popularity of e-bikes has led to a broader range of people cycling either using an e-bike or conventional cycle.
 E-bikes attract users that otherwise may not consider using a bike as well as enabling people to travel further and for longer periods of time with less physical effort compared to conventional cycles.
-In the U.K, you must be 14 or over to ride an e-bike. - 2.46 Research published in July 2021 by the academics Melia and Bartle1 found that e-bikes have potential, which has not yet been realised, to fulfil a wide range of transport needs.
-They support people with physical constraints to continue cycling; they enable people to cover longer distances, carry cargo and children, overcome hills and cope more easily with bad weather. - 2.47 E-bikes therefore provide a greater opportunity to attract users out of cars, particularly for regular shorter journeys.
+In the U.K, you must be 14 or over to ride an e-bike. - 2.53 Research published in July 2021 by the academics Melia and Bartle found that e-bikes have potential, which has not yet been realised, to fulfil a wide range of transport needs.
+They support people with physical constraints to continue cycling; they enable people to cover longer distances, carry cargo and children, overcome hills and cope more easily with bad weather. - 2.54 E-bikes therefore provide a greater opportunity to attract users out of cars, particularly for regular shorter journeys.
 In replacing car trips for shorter (or medium) length journeys though they pose challenges that vary from conventional cycles.
-Specific challenges include access to secure parking
+Specific challenges include access to secure parking and charging infrastructure.
+New development such as this should seek to address these challenges where practical.

-The Mole, Barry - Transport Assessment V3 December 2022
+The Mole, Barry - Transport Assessment V4 May 2023

-1 Who uses e-bikes in the UK and why?
+&lt;sup>1 Who uses e-bikes in the UK and why?
 (July 2021) Steve Melia and Caroline Bartle